 - Ensure the language in your signup form accurately describes your marketing activities.

-- Turn on two-factor authentication for added protection.
+- Turn on 2-factor authentication for added protection.

 - Update your website's privacy statement or policy to describe your use of Mailchimp.